Pomax/are-we-flying/docs/index.md

 ![image-20240210182744489](./image-20240210182744489.png)

+*The 310R, Beaver, Twin Beech, DC-3, Kodiak 100, Top Rudder, Arrow, Pitts, and Gee Bee R3.*

-It's not good, this is varying degrees of either crashing into trees or buildings, or managing to take off in "nowhere near the direction of the runway".
+It's not good: this is varying degrees of either crashing into trees or buildings, or managing to take off in "nowhere near the direction of the runway".
 So we're definitely going to need to implement an auto-rudder of sorts if we want to at least _pretend_ we're sticking to the runway during takeoff.

------ CONTINUE HERE ------

 One thing we notice is the difference between the 310R and the three tail draggers.
 As you may have guessed, this corresponds to the moment when the tail wheel no longer makes contact with the ground: up until that point we have the benefit of actually being able to (slightly) steer using the rear wheel, with the actual rudder having to do very little, but once it's off the ground we need to briefly work the rudder a lot harder to stop the plane from suddenly veering off.

 So our attempt at an auto-rudder will consist of a few phases:

-- pre-roll: where we make sure the plane's ready to roll (brakes, flaps, etc) and we record our start position
+- pre-roll: where we make sure the plane's ready to roll (brakes, flaps, etc) and we record our start position,
+  - which we already implemented!

-- initial roll, all wheels on the ground, plenty of control
+- initial roll, with all wheels on the ground, and plenty of control
   - the more out-of-heading we are, the more we steer back towards the center line.
   - if this is not a tail dragger, this phase effectively lasts for the entire roll.
+  - if it _is_ a tail dragger:
-- loss of control when the tail wheel comes off the ground
+    - there will be loss of control when the tail wheel comes off the ground,
-- Relatively stable control after the initial loss of control
+    - and then relatively stable control after the initial loss of control

 If we're lucky (or we accept "good enough") we can come up with code that can handle all of these phases without knowing "which phase we're in", so we'll make some more observations:

-- the faster we're going, the less rudder we need to apply to get the same effect
+- the faster we're going, the less rudder we need to apply to get the same correction over time,
-- the close to the center line we are, the less rudder we need to apply, and
+- the closer to the center line we are, the less rudder we need to apply, and
 - every plane has rudder characteristics that we could use to finesse the code, but we don't have access to them.

 Now, the first two are relatively easy to implement (although we'll need a fair bit of code for step 2, even if it's simple code).
 It's that last point that's properly annoying.
 There's just no way to get the information we want, so if we want something that mostly kind of sort of works for mostly all planes, we're going to have run this code a million times for different planes and figure out what "magic constant" works for which plane.
 And then try to figure out what plane property that we _do_ have access to we can tie that to.
 To save you that headache, I've done that work for us, but suffice it to say we shouldn't feel good about this solution and ideally, one day, we will come up with something better.